Lcrypto/trapping-sets-enumeration/LP/README.md

 - The `desired_a` parameter is used to specify the desired value of 'a' in the trapping set notation (`TS(a, b)`), with 'b' currently unspecified.
 - `selector` defines a list of predetermined nodes (symbols) within the graph for targeted analysis.

-Please ensure that the required matrix file (`Mackay_408.33.864.alist`) is available in the same directory or specified path for proper execution of the script.
+Please ensure that the required parity-check matrix file (`Mackay_408.33.864.alist`) is available in the same directory or specified path for proper execution of the script.

-For further details on matrix formats and related functions, refer to the provided GitHub repository and associated documentation.

----

-Feel free to adjust or expand upon this README text based on specific project requirements or additional context.
-Let me know if you need further modifications or assistance!